sjtower/super-lunk-world/notes.md

 1. strings files need to be the same number of lines or the game will crash
 1. you do not need to preserve %ls present in the original string
+1. Falling platforms now trigger when a PB is on them & when another FP hits it

 ### Room counts